ClangPan/dashboard-unfucker/README.md

 - The script apparently conflicts with HTTPS Everywhere extension on Firefox.
 - The script may conflict with Legacy & New XKit.
 However, it works just fine with XKit Rewritten.
 - The header may rarely appear larger than normal.
 The exact cause of this is not known, but it seems to be fixed permanently by just searching something in the searchbar.
+- Not a proper issue per se, but I have gotten proofs that sometimes Tumblr's HTML is generated slightly differently to people, whether this is due to a recent change in internals or other influences is currently unknown due to lack of data

 ## Credits / Thanks
 - @enchanted-sword/[dragongirlsnout](https://tumblr.com/dragongirlsnout), the original creator of the script